Thembeka Mchunu

 Thembeka Vuyisile Buyisile Mchunu (born 31 January 1968) is a South African politician from KwaZulu-Natal serving as a Member of the National Assembly of South Africa since 2019.
 A member of the African National Congress, she served as the Executive Mayor of the Uthungulu District Municipality from 2011 to 2016.
-She is married to Senzo Mchunu, the current Minister of Water and Sanitation and the former premier of KwaZulu-Natal.
+She is married to Senzo Mchunu, the current Minister of Police and the former premier of KwaZulu-Natal.

 Early life and education

 Mchunu was born on 31 January 1968, in Ixopo in South Africa's former Natal Province, to Thenjiwe and Joshua.
 She is the older sister of Thabo Mofokeng, who formerly served as the spokesperson of the eThekwini Metropolitan Municipality.
 Her parents divorced when she was five.
 She and Thabo then went to live with her paternal grandmother.
 She attended Carisbrooke Primary School and later Laduma High School.

 When she was in Grade 8, Mchunu relocated to Pietermaritzburg to live with her mother, who was a teacher.
 She matriculated from St Augustine's in 1985.
 Mchunu then studied to become a teacher at the Umbumbulu College of Education.
 She earned a diploma in education and began her teaching career in Zululand in 1990.